-What Can a Handyman Do in Mishawaka, IN?
+What Can a Handyman Do Without a License in Mishawaka, IN?

 Indiana does NOT have a single statewide “general contractor” or “handyman” license for most residential/light commercial work; instead, licensing is mainly handled at the city/county level plus state-issued licenses for specific regulated trades (e.g., plumbing contractors via the state).
 In Mishawaka (St. Joseph County), you typically need to comply with city building/permit rules and any local contractor registration requirements, and you must not perform regulated trade work (especially plumbing contracting, HVAC, and some electrical) without the proper credential.
 Even when no contractor license is required, permits are commonly required for structural, mechanical, electrical, and plumbing scope.